insightsengineering/r-spellcheck-action/README.md

 ## How to use

 To use this GitHub Action you will need to complete the following:

-1. Add action `Run Spelling Check test` to be one of the steps
+1. Add action `Run Spelling Check test` as one of the steps.
-2. Open up a pull request and observe the action working
+2. Open a pull request and observe the action working.

 ```yml